Jackyrice/Machine_Learning_577/Supervised Learning/README.md

 ## Contents
 There are 8 Supervised Machine Learning algorithms in this file path, some from scratch, others import from sklearn.
 Descriptions of the algorithm projects are given below:

-- Decision_Trees -- Importing a Classification Tree from sklearn on Diabetes data to predict health condition.
+- Decision_Trees -- Using a Classification Tree from sklearn on Diabetes data to predict health condition.
-- Gradient_Descent -- Using Gradient Descent to apply linear regression on artificial random data and compare Batch Gradient Descent with Stochastic Gradient Descent
+- Gradient_Descent -- Using Gradient Descent from scratch to apply linear regression on artificial random data and compare Batch Gradient Descent with Stochastic Gradient Descent
-- K_Nearest_Neighbors -- Using KNN from scratch on the Iris dataset, determining the optimal K for most accurate prediction
+- K_Nearest_Neighbors -- Usinging KNN from sklearn on dataset about Bio Features of Orthopedic Patients, finding the optimal K for most accurate prediction
-- Linear_Regression -- Predicting nasal length from nasal width of a kangaroo using Linear Regression from scratch
+- Linear_Regression -- Predicting rainfall using Linear Regression from sklearn
-- Logistic_Regression -- Projecting a student's admission into grad school with Logistic Regression from scratch on Candidate data
+- Logistic_Regression -- Projecting a if users will purchase after watching ads with Logistic Regression from sklearn on Candidate data
-- Neural_Networks -- Using a Neural Network from scratch to predict labels on MNIST dataset
+- Neural_Networks -- Using a Neural Network from scratch to predict labels on Fashion MNIST dataset
-- Perceptron -- Using the Perceptron Learning Algorithm from scratch to classify Iris data
+- Perceptron -- Using the Perceptron Learning Algorithm from scratch to classify artificial seperable and non-seperable data.
-- Random Forest -- Using the Perceptron  Algorithm from scratch on artifically generated data for classification
+- Random Forest -- Using the Random Forest Algorithm from sklearn on heart failure data for classification